Magic Square is a Web3 app store

 Discovery and concepts.
 I started with research and exploration.
 I talked to the founders, reviewed what existed, drafted redesign directions.
 I also looked at competitor flows and patterns from products inside and outside Web3.

 Atomic Design.
-I built the system bottom-up, following Atomic Design.
 I designed the smallest parts first and composed more complex components from them.
 The result is a stable foundation that can keep growing without breaking.

 Thinking across the ecosystem.
 I designed every component with its future in mind.
 How it would be reused, how it might adapt, how it might extend as the system grew.